rfkeepers/tweaoh_ashcan/rules.md

 If you haven't explored safety tools before, I highly recommend you take a moment to do so no.  We will not spend ink where so many others have written well on the subject already.
 A succinct primer can be read on [Anne LoVerso's blog](https://www.anneloverso.com/rpg-safety-tools), but many other insights and tools exist out there for you to adopt.

 * What is the tone of the session?
-Light hearted idealism, harsh reality, epic grandure, or something else?
+Light hearted idealism, harsh reality, epic grandeur, or something else?
 * Which themes or topics do you want to avoid?
 * Which themes or topics are you eager to include?
 * What safety tools are in place?